Particular/docs.particular.net/persistence/upgrades/sql-1.0.0-1.0.1.md

 Perform the steps described in this section for all endpoints that that are using [Microsoft SQL Server](/persistence/sql/dialect-mssql.md), [Outbox](/nservicebus/outbox/) and Sql Persistence Version 1.0.0.

+> [!NOTE]
-NOTE: Since Version 1.0.1 does not require the nonclustered index to function, the conversion of indexes over to nonclustered can be done before **or** after the upgrade to 1.0.1.
+> Since Version 1.0.1 does not require the nonclustered index to function, the conversion of indexes over to nonclustered can be done before **or** after the upgrade to 1.0.1.

 #### Stop endpoint

 Stop the affected endpoint.

+> [!NOTE]
-NOTE: This process can be done on a per-endpoint basis or in bulk for all affected endpoints.
+> This process can be done on a per-endpoint basis or in bulk for all affected endpoints.

 #### Convert to Nonclustered